 On July 16, 2021, the Administrative Court of Appeal of Bordeaux rejected the French Government's appeal and request for a stay of execution of the court rulings of December 24, 2020.
 In its ruling, the Court of Appeal of Bordeaux concluded that the arguments put forth by the French Government were without merit and that CMMO submitted complete applications and met all requirements for the renewal of the Concessions.
-This ruling provides strong arguments in support of the additional court claim by CMMO made on June 25th for the French Government to pay 10,000 Euro a day in penalties, for every day that the Concessions are not renewed.
+An additional court claim was made by CMMO on June 25, 2021 for the French Government to pay 10,000 Euro a day in penalties per Concession (20,000 Euro total), for every day that the Concessions are not renewed.
+The additional court claim was subsequently rejected.